 HSN currently has 2 anesthesiologists who are also fellowship-trained chronic pain specialists.
 A multi-disciplinary chronic pain clinic has recently opened its doors in Sudbury while TBRHSC has a long-standing interventional and multidisciplinary chronic pain program in place.

 Arrest and Trauma Service

-The main affiliated hospitals of NOSM have highly active anesthesia departments and busy emergency practices.
-HSN is a major trauma referral centre.
+The main affiliated hospitals of NOSM University have highly active anesthesia departments and busy emergency practices.
+HSN is a major trauma referral center.
 Residents will do regular call shifts and also will be actively sought during any emergencies during daytime hours to involve them as much as possible.

 Intensive Care Unit (ICU)

 Both HSN and TBRHSC have tertiary ICUs with longstanding clinical rotations.
 The HSN rotation is with an ICU group in a closed 29 bed Cardiac/Medical/Surgical ICU.
 There are a low number of learners to faculty (usually 1-2 learners at a time) that facilitates close supervision and individualized teaching.

 Echocardiography is becoming an increasingly important part of anesthesia practice.
 Already essential in Cardiac anesthesia, it is becoming more readily available in other parts of anesthesia practice.
 Our residents all receive some basic training in transesophageal echocardiography during their cardiac rotations.
 In addition, we will also likely be able to provide a focused transthoracic echocardiography course.
 Residents are encouraged to incorporate these skills into their practice on a regular basis.